Boy meets girl. Girl goes traveling for 2 years

 "It was more than just a little enjoyable.
 It was something that was there," adds Erickson.
 "But I wanted to finish my world trip, and not really deal with it or think about it."

 A bus took the sailors from Aarhus back to Kiel.
 From there, Erickson and Guldner departed together.
 She had to get to Frankfurt to begin the first leg of her journey, while Guldner was going home to Munich.
-Guldner took a couple extra days of work, and they spent some time together in Frankfurt.
+Guldner took a couple extra days off work, and they spent some time together in Frankfurt.

 On the day of her departure, Guldner drove Erickson to the airport where they said their goodbyes.
 Email was in its infancy, but she promised to keep in touch.